The Paper Bag Princess

 - Ask your students what they think these quotes say about the character(s).

 - Tell the class that they will practice acting like different characters from the story.

-- Alternatively, you can have students reenact the story as Prince Ronald, Princess Elizabeth, the Dragon, etc. This activity will also strengthen the students’ comprehension, language, and literacy skills.
+- Give students time to reenact the story as Prince Ronald, Princess Elizabeth, the Dragon, etc.

-- For each picture, have the group write sentences that summarize what is happening in the story, using their own words.
+- Have the group write key details from the story that summarize what is happening in the story, using their own words.

-- Have students glue their pictures and texts onto construction/colored paper.
-The students are free to decorate their posters however they choose.
+- Give students time to design their storyboards.
+Allow students to decorate their posters however they choose.